johannesulf/nautilus/README.md

 ## License

-`nautilus` is licensed under the MIT License.
+Nautilus is licensed under the MIT License.
 The logo uses an image from the Illustris Collaboration.